antvis/G6/examples/tree/compactBox/index.en.md

 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*z-ESRoHTpvIAAAAAAAAAAABkARQnAQ' alt='compactbox' width='300'/>

 ## Usage
 CompactBox is an appropriate layout method for tree data structure.
-As the demo below, you can deploy it in `layout` while instantiating Graph. it can also be used for [Subgraph Layout](https://www.yuque.com/antv/g6/qopkkg#eYZc6).
+As the demo below, you can deploy it in `layout` while instantiating Graph.

 You can set different configurations for different nodes if the parameter is Function type.
 Please refer to the ducuments for more information.